 The following reports are on file with the Mt.
 Laurel Police Department:

-On April 1 at 2:56 a.m., Mt.
-Laurel Police conducted a motor vehicle stop on South Church Street near Academy Drive.
-During the stop officers arrested a male, age 34, of Camden.
-He was charged with driving while intoxicated and released pending a court hearing.

-On March 31 at 2:04 a.m., Mt.
-Laurel Police conducted a motor vehicle stop on Route 38 near Ark Road.
-During the stop officers arrested A female, age 40, of Cherry Hill.
+On March 28 at 1:39 a.m., Mt.
+Laurel Police conducted a motor vehicle stop on Masonville Road near Creek Road.
+During the stop officers arrested a female, age 25, of Mt.
+Laurel.
 She was charged with driving while intoxicated and released pending a court hearing.

-On March 30 at 10:28 p.m., Mt.
-Laurel Police located an occupied suspicious vehicle at the dead end of Marter Avenue near Pheasant Drive.
-During the investigation officers arrested a female, age 20 and a male, age 19, both of Mt.
+On March 26 at 12:35 a.m., Mt.
+Laurel Police conducted a motor vehicle stop on Route 38 near Briggs Road.
+During the stop officers arrested a male, age 52, of Mt.
 Laurel.
+He was charged with driving while intoxicated and released pending a court hearing.

-They were charged with possession of less than 50 grams of marijuana and possession of drug paraphernalia.
-They were released pending a court hearing.
+On March 25 at 4:07 p.m., Mt.
+Laurel Police conducted a motor vehicle stop on Route 73 near Clover Road.
+During the stop officers arrested a male, age 36, of Lumberton.
+He was charged with possession of less than 50 grams of marijuana and unlawful possession of prescription medication.
+He was released pending a court hearing.